Top-Rated Trauma Therapy Los Angeles

 Other Counseling Services I Offer in Los Angeles, CA

+Not sure if you've experienced trauma?
+I can help with other life struggles and mental health issues as well.
 At Worth and Wellness Psychology, I offer in-person therapy in Los Angeles and online throughout California.
 This includes individual therapy for relationship issues, dating, and anxiety.
 In addition to therapy for therapists women of color, and Highly Sensitive People.
 Reach out to learn more about how I can support you.